zeemEU/file-upload-wordpress-plugin/cloudwok/readme.txt

 == Frequently Asked Questions ==

+Q1: After I upgrade from an earlier version of the plugin to version 0.5+ the new embedding option via the "Settings" menu does not work because the embed code does not get saved (or the embed code [cloudwok ref=0] is generated, which does not work).

+A1: Please try the following: Deactivate the plugin, and then activate it again.
+If you are still unable to save the embed code, please send us a message or open a thread in the support forum.

 Send us an e-mail if you have an issue: markus@cloudwok.com or a tweet @cloudwok.
 Or open a thread in the WordPress support forum for this plugin.

 == Screenshots ==